 This course allows the student to apply knowledge, skills, values, meanings and experiences to positively influence the lived experience of individuals with common psychiatric mental health conditions through the modality of individual therapy in community based and hospital settings.
 Select theoretical frameworks guide therapy to include The Diagnostics & Statistical Manual of Mental Disorders criteria.
-Concurrent enrollment in PMH 645 is required or permission of the instructors.
+Concurrent enrollment in PMH 645 is required.
 Three credits.